-This project would occur in the Atlantic Ocean offshore of Cape Cod, Massachusetts and Newfoundland, Canada.
-Primary project activities involve establishing partnerships, conducting workshops, engaging with local fishers and stakeholders for outreach and education, and collecting and analyzing data to design pilot tests for bycatch reduction practices.
+Phase I project activities would occur in the Atlantic Ocean offshore of Cape Cod, Massachusetts and insular Newfoundland, Canada.
+The location of Phase II activities would be dependent on Phase I activities and planning.

+Primary project activities involve establishing partnerships, conducting workshops, engaging with local fishermen and stakeholders for outreach and education, and collecting and analyzing data to design pilot tests for bycatch reduction practices.
 Many of these activities will be conducted from existing facilities on land.
-Vessel-based activities would include pilot studies conducted in the Atlantic, off the coast of New England and Canada, and may include baiting practice modifications (Cape Cod, Massachusetts project area; Figure 2-6), visual site deterrents, gear switching and modification, and soak time modifications (Newfoundland, Canada project area; Figure 2-6).
-Pilot studies would be conducted in waters where commercial fishing vessels are permitted and already operating in U.S. and Canadian waters for Cape Cod-based groundfish and Newfoundland-based cod and herring.
+Vessel-based activities would include Phase I pilot studies conducted in the Atlantic, off the coast of New England and Canada, and may include baiting practice modifications (Cape Cod, Massachusetts General Project Area; Figure 2-6), visual site deterrents, gear switching and modification, and soak time modifications (insular Newfoundland, Canada General Project Area; Figure 2-6).
+Pilot studies would be conducted in waters where commercial fishing vessels are permitted and already operating in U.S. and Canadian waters for Cape Codbased groundfish and Newfoundland-based cod and herring.
+Phase II pilot studies may be conducted in additional areas with participating Northeast U.S. and Atlantic Canada commercial fisheries.

 Existing U.S. groundfish fishery (including the use of gillnet) impacts have been analyzed under the consolidated Fishery Management Plan (FMP), Environmental Impact Statement (EIS), Regulatory Impact Review, and Initial Regulatory Flexibility Analysis for the Northeast Multi-Species Fishery FMP (New England Fishery Management Council [NEFMC], 1985) and recent amendments (see www.nefmc.org/management-plans/northeast-multispecies).
 Implementation of the FMP has undergone ESA Section 7 consultations (NMFS, 2013).
 The FMP and amendments provide extensive information about the physical, biological, and socioeconomic resources within the northeast Atlantic fisheries and are incorporated by reference herein.
 Further, the PDARP/PEIS evaluated the environmental consequences of bycatch reduction measures as a Restoration Approach for Fish and Water Column Invertebrates (6.4.5.4) and Sea Turtles (6.4.7.4).
-The Open Ocean TIG RP2/EA (Open Ocean TIG, 2019b) also evaluated the environmental consequences of bycatch reduction devices (Section 4.4.3.2).
-While these Restoration Approaches were evaluated to restore for other marine resources, the methods and environmental consequences evaluated are similar.
+The Open Ocean TIG RP2/EA (Open Ocean TIG, 2019b) also evaluated the environmental consequences of bycatch reduction for there is the environmental consequences were evaluated to restore for other marine resources, the methods and environmental consequences evaluated are similar.
 Both the PDARP/PEIS and Open Ocean TIG RP2/EA are incorporated by reference herein.

 This section describes the geology, substrates, hydrology, and water quality off the coast of the northeastern U.S. and Canada.
 The Northeast Multi-Species Fishery occupies a vast area of open water.
 The physical resources in this area are diverse and vary depending on location.
-This project would occur within two areas, one off the coast of Cape Cod, and another off the coast of Newfoundland in the Atlantic Ocean.
-The fisheries targeted for bycatch reduction are in nearshore, continental shelf, continental slope, and deep-water open ocean habitats.
+Phase I of this project would occur within two areas, one off the coast of Cape Cod, and another off the coast of Newfoundland in the Atlantic Ocean.
+The fisheries targeted for bycatch reduction operate in nearshore, continental shelf, continental slope, and deep-water open ocean habitats.
 This area consists of shallow banks, ledges, and deep basins.
 The substrates on the shelf are mostly sand, with areas of silt/clay, gravel, gravel/sand mixtures, and large rocky areas (NEFMC, 1985).
 In general, sediments are finer with increasing depth and distance from land (NEFMC, 2020).